maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 <!-- TOC --><a name="erraexp"></a>
 ### `ERR$(`*aexp*`)`

 Returns a string with the error message for a given error number.
-This function can be called at any time, an error does not have to be trapped for it to work.
+This function can be called at any time, an error does not have to be trapped for it to work, so one can `PRINT ERR$(10)` without an error having to occur first.
 A list of the codes and their messages follows.

 <!-- TOC --><a name="example"></a>
 ### Example